SvenElyes/MoreRedTransfomer/README.md

 - investigate if we can extend batch size and what and how?
 - do a trainrun of normal circumstances to have proper control value :suspect:
 - do a summary of pdf
+- clean up folder structure of .sh .py and container/apptainer stuff.
+- clean up logs and where each different case (JT, normal, clean etc. go)
+- understanding the cast64 cast32 its purpose and when and how they are used in the original dataset.
+- should self.required_derivatives = ["forces"] also include Time in the context.
+- how do in ET adn normal MoreRed propagte the loss of time?

+- the time is appended in MoreRed after everything but right before the head?
+Maybe i Have appended the time too early? bc now a JT is a bit difficult?
+- about batch size, from MoreRed from undergoing large unrealistic movements during the initial sampling steps.
+We use a large batch size of 128 molecules to improve the accuracy of the loss estimation, as it involves uniformly sampling a single diffusion step t per molecule per batch instead of using the whole trajectory for each molecule in the batch.

+- in what context/ scenario do you detach the time head?
+- should i implement a version where painn atleast precits time (no me gusta lo)
+- using 128 batchsize on 3090 RTX gives OOM.
+- make tensorbardlogger work
+- investigate Sampler in QM9 Dataclass (and AtomsDataMOdule)
+- make the rotation and flipping part of a transform and give it rhough the trasnformer attribute in the Hydra YAML, under data.
+- solve the idea of batchsize more elegant.(we have to choose small abtch size because we augment it by *3 in the train) Make
+- make things ready for the great train.
+Does DDPM and JT work corrrectly(check with logs in the heads to see if everything is smoth)
+- check from mdet,w hich h1000 heads are fine (bc of cuda)
+- investigate which think in morered.py kills my mask (it was compute neighbors)
+- introdcue a flag that makes the mask optional, so it still runs (in normal mode)
+- profiler doesnt work with my MDET because its not perfectiny in line pytorchlightning lingo and callback
+- th .compile makes for small batches(train no sense).
+5mintues extra.
+- number of Parameters?